Red Garnet Amaranth microgreens are the most vibrant microgreen we grow.

 Once the microgreens have been removed from the blackout dome, you can bottom water, as explained in the first article.

 Amaranth Microgreens Day 21

 These amaranth microgreens are ready to be harvested.
 In fact, they could’ve been harvested much sooner, but as you can see, they have a long shelf life in the Home Microgreens Trays (click image to expand).

 Amaranth microgreens can be grown by either the Weight or Blackout Dome method.
-We have found that the more microgreens we have growing, the harder it is to stay on top of their needs.
+We have found that the more microgreens we grow, the harder it is to stay on top of their needs.

-For that reason, we have switched to the Blackout Dome Method to grow Amaranth microgreens.
-The method is more forgiving, and it's quicker to check on the growth using the dome.
+Therefore, we have switched to the Blackout Dome Method to grow Amaranth microgreens.
+The method is more forgiving, and checking on the growth using the dome is quicker.

 What Method Do You Prefer?
 Weight or Blackout Dome Method?